OpenJKSoftware/gOdoo/README.md

 ### Interactive Shell

-Use `wodoo shell` to enter an interactive shell on the Database.
+Use `godoo shell` to enter an interactive shell on the Database.

 # Odoo Modules

 ## Third Party Modules (repospec.yml)

-The `wodoo` bootstrap function, will download some modules using git. \
+The `godoo` bootstrap function, will download some modules using git. \
 Which Repos to download is specified in `odoo_repospec.yml` ([Default](./odoo_repospec.yml)) \
 Not all of the cloned addons are automatically installed. \
-Install them via the Apps Page in Odoo using `wodoo rpc modules install` or using `odoo-bin`.\
+Install them via the Apps Page in Odoo using `godoo rpc modules install` or using `odoo-bin`.\
 Modules downloaded on the Odoo Marketplace can be dropped as a `.zip` archive in [./thirdparty](./thirdparty)